 O Guitar To select a UserTracks for a track, first select the track at the top of the screen.
-For example, if you want to add a UserTracks to the Guitar Track, launch the menu on the Guitar track button (by right-click or double-click), and choose the "Select a UserTrack for this Track" option.
+For example, if you want to add a UserTrack to the Guitar Track, launch the menu on the Guitar track button (by right-click or double-click), and choose the "Select a UserTrack for this Track" option.

-An alternative to the menu would be to select the Guitar Track, and then press the UserTracks button on the main screen.
+An alternative to the menu is to select the Guitar track and then press the [UserTracks] button on the main screen.

-Now you will see the Pick a UserTracks dialog.
+Now you will see the Pick a UserTrack dialog.

-You can preview the selected UserTracks by double-clicking on the list or using the transport control buttons.
+You can preview UserTracks by double-clicking on the list or using the transport control buttons.